MetaID-Labs/metaid/README.md

 ## Installation

-Currently, we only recommend installing the SDK using yarn
+Currently, we only recommend installing the SDK using yarn.

 `yarn add @metaid/metaid`